hi-ashleyj/bunny-twitch-redeem/readme.md

 Once you've added some files, you can test that it works by running [http://localhost:6969/?test={name}](http://localhost:6969/?test={name}).
 The notification should pop up on the thing with sound and everything.
 Yay.

+You've also got some stop and clear commands.
+They're at [http://localhost:6969/?stop=once](http://localhost:6969/?stop=once) to stop current playback and [http://localhost:6969/?stop=flush](http://localhost:6969/?stop=flush) to burn the rest of the gifs in the cue in case someone (me) spams gay frogs for no reason.